facebook/docusaurus/admin/publish.md

 </pre>
 </details>

-It can happen that some accesses not granted, as an admin might add you to the @docusaurus NPM organization, but you don't have access to the packages that are not in that organization.
+It can happen that some accesses are not granted, as an admin might add you to the @docusaurus NPM organization, but you don't have access to the packages that are not in that organization.

 Please **double-check your permissions on these 3 packages**, otherwise you'll publish a half-release and will have to release a new version.